BingcongLi/bingcongli.github.io/_pages/teaching.md

 Student projects
 ----
-We do have projects for ETH master students.
+We do have projects for ETH master and bachelor students.
 The lastest ones can be found in [ODI student projects](https://odi.inf.ethz.ch/ThesisProjects).